Planning and Environmental Law

 Daisy was instructed as junior counsel to Douglas Edwards QC and Jeremy Pike in relation to the Supreme Court appeal in R (Lancashire County Council) v Secretary of State for the Environment, Food and Rural Affairs EWCA Civ.
 721 arising out of an application for registration of a town or village green.

 Daisy acted as junior to Douglas Edwards QC on behalf of the interested party in judicial review proceedings in respect of Wokingham Borough Council’s refusal of an application to register land as a village green (Forbes v Wokingham Borough Council).

-Daisy has also provided written advice to a local group in relation to a potential challenge to the lawfulness of enclosing common land.
+Daisy has also recently provided written advice to a County Council in relation to a proposed judicial review challenge to their decision to deregister common land.